Nike marks Kobe Bryant’s memorial service with a perfect tribute

 — Nike (@Nike) February 24, 2020

 No flashy dunks, no adrenaline-pumping highlight reels, the only visual is words.
-A somber tone for the eyes, however the highlight’s of Bryant’s career are recalled here through the audio—the airball game of his rookie season, his five championship rings, his 81-point game, Olympic gold, painful Achilles injury, his final 60-point game, his Oscar win—in the way fans would’ve lived them, through the sports commentators and other media through which Bryant was a part of their lives.
+A somber tone for the eyes; however, the highlights of Bryant’s career are recalled here through the audio—the airball game of his rookie season, his five championship rings, his 81-point game, Olympic gold, painful Achilles injury, his final 60-point game, his Oscar win—in the way fans would’ve lived them, through the sports commentators and other media through which Bryant was a part of their lives.

 The sounds bring back the memories, but the lack of video highlights forces us to use our own memories to go along with it.
 In that way, the brand is able to be present, but self-aware enough to make this moment about Bryant and the fans, not an opportunity for a shoe ad.